 Shoplifting doesn’t sound like a serious crime.
 After all, no one gets hurt.
 Most items taken aren’t that expensive.
 A necktie, a book, a dress.
-No city is immune to such criminal activities, and Austin, TX is no exception.
-If you need help fighting back against shoplifting charges, contact Austin criminal case lawyer Jackson F. Gorski as soon as possible.
+No city is immune to such criminal activities, and Houston, TX is no exception.
+If you need help fighting back against shoplifting charges, contact a defense lawyer as soon as possible.

 Shoplifters aren’t necessarily poor, needy individuals lacking the means to pay for something as they sneak a pound of butter into a handbag.
 It’s not uncommon for celebrities or other famous persons to be caught shoplifting, sometimes stealing insignificant items they could easily afford to buy.

 The late Charlie’s Angels beauty, Farrah Fawcett, had two convictions for shoplifting.
 Wynona Ryder that charming young star from the hit film Beetlejuice, got caught stealing from a Beverly Hills shop.
 Most recently, American basketball players got caught shoplifting in an upscale Chinese boutique.

 There are two important things to be gained from some of these facts: